What is FERPA?

 The University may disclose Directory Information without prior written consent, unless the student has submitted a written request to the Registrar's Office not to release Directory Information.
 Students may submit a Student Privacy Request form to request not USCB not to release Directory Information.
 Students are notified annually of their rights under FERPA.

 Under FERPA the following are examples of what is considered to be private information:

 - Telephone numbers

 - Class rank

 - Birth date

 Essentially any information not listed as directory is considered private information.

-Private information may only be released with the student’s permission.
+Private information may only be released with the student’s consent.

-Students can give permission for specific private information to be released by completing the Release of Student Information Form and submitting it to the Registrar’s Office.
+Students may give consent to certain individuals for specific private information to be released by completing the Release of Student Information Form and submitting it to the Registrar’s Office.